Shield laws, newsroom searches and trespass

 According to an article by Stephen Bates, the first incident of this kind was in 1848 when reporter John Nugent of the New York Herald was jailed by Congress for refusing the reveal the source of a leak about a treaty with Mexico.
 In recent years, the problem of protecting sources has shown up in films like Absence of Malice and Nothing But the Truth.* In both of those fictional situations reporters refused to reveal their sources to authorities who had other concerns.

 In the 1960s, reporters were often called in front of grand juries to testify about sources who said they smoked marijuana or took other drugs.
-Quite often the reporters refused to name people involves and, as a result, were fined or spent a small amount of time in jail.
+Quite often the reporters refused to name people involved and, as a result, were fined or spent a small amount of time in jail.
 These cases culminated in the Branzburg v Hayes case, where reporters for the Louisville Courier Journal refused to give information about sources for an article on marijuana cultivation in Kentucky.
 The case went to the Supreme Court, which was evenly split (4-4) on the question of whether reporters had a privilege to shield their sources.

 Some states, in response, passed shield laws, and currently at least 31 have shield laws on the books.
 Some, like Maryland, had shield laws in place for over a century.